kleinbottle/swanlotus/content/blogs/radians/radians.md

 ### Using circles to measure angles

-Because the idea of an angle is related to rotation, it seems natural that we should define angles using the circle as a basis, rather the triangles that we encountered at first.
+Because the idea of an angle is related to rotation, it seems natural that we should define angles using the circle as a basis, rather than the triangles that we encountered at first.

 It is a fact that the length of a circle, or its _perimeter_, or its _circumference_, $C$, is always related to its radius, $r$, through the formula $C = 2\pi r$.